gsoules/MkDocs/digital-archive/docs/archivist/what-gets-searched.md

 Searching All Sites

 :   The Digital Archive lets you [search one site or all sites](/user/how-to-search/#search-one-site-or-all-sites).
     An All Sites search only searches the public fields of public items.
-This is true whether or you are logged-in as an archivist.
+This is true whether or not you are logged-in as an archivist.
 If an archivist needs to search their organization's non-public items and private fields, they must switch to searching `This Site` and be logged-in.